ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

 ```

 ### Install [AWS Command Line Interface][3]
-Now we must install AWS CLI, which will handle authenticating your information everytime you create a cluster.
+Now we must install AWS CLI, which will handle authenticating your information every time you create a cluster.
 ```
 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
 unzip awscliv2.zip
 sudo ./aws/install
 ```
-Note, if you do not have sudo user rights, you must select the install and bin, with the flags `-i` and `-b`.
+Note, if you do not have sudo user rights, you must select the install and bin, with the flags `-i` and `-b`, as shown below
 ```
 ./aws/install -i ~.local/aws-cli -b ~/.local/bin
 ```